ialbert/genescape-central/docs/paper.md

 In the web interface, users can zoom in and out of the tree.
 The software's command-line version supports generating outputs in various formats, such as PDF or PNG.

 Since the resulting graphs may also be large, with thousands of nodes, the main interface provides input widgets that allow users to interactively reduce the subgraph to nodes for which:

 1. The function definitions match certain patterns.
 2. A minimum number of genes share a function.
 3. Nodes belong to a specific GO subtree: Biological Process (BP), Molecular Function (MF), Cellular Component (CC).

-As an example, take the input genelist of just four genes:
+As an example, take the input gene list of just four genes:

 ```
 Cyp1a1